2004 Serbian local elections: Raška District

 Local elections were held in four of the five municipalities of the Raška District.
 The exception was Kraljevo, the capital, where the previous election had taken place in 2003.

 The List for Sandžak coalition won the elections in the predominantly Bosniak municipalities of Novi Pazar and Tutin.
 It failed to win a majority in the Novi Pazar assembly, however, and the rival Sandžak Democratic Party was able to form a coalition administration with other parties in the assembly.

 The Socialist Party of Serbia won in Raška, and an independent list led by a former Socialist won in Vrnjačka Banja.

 Kraljevo

 There were no municipal elections in Kraljevo in 2004.
 The previous mayoral and assembly elections had taken place in 2003, the next mayoral election took place in 2006, and the next assembly elections appear to have taken place in 2008.

 Novi Pazar

 Results of the election for the Municipal Assembly of Novi Pazar:

 Although Sulejman Ugljanin won the mayoral election, the Sandžak Democratic Party was able to form a coalition government with the Serbian Radical Party, the Party for Sandžak, and the Serbian Democratic Alliance.
 The divided nature of the city's government led to an extremely tense political scene in the municipality.
 A 2006 recall election campaign against Ugljanin ended in chaos, and a new municipal assembly election was held in 2006.

+Ahmedin Škrijelj of the Party of Democratic Action of Sandžak appeared in the thirty-first position on the List for Sandžak's list and was awarded one of its "optional" mandates.
+Mirza Hajdinović appeared in the thirteenth position on the same list and did not receive a mandate.